|Nutritional Guidelines (per serving)|

 Blend until smooth.

-- If you are looking to add some more flavor to your strawberry milkshake, try adding a banana, for a strawberry banana milkshake.
+- If you are looking to add more flavor to your strawberry milkshake, try adding a banana for a strawberry banana milkshake.
+(It's a good use for frozen bananas.)

-- Include other berries in addition to—or with—the strawberries for a mixed berry shake.
+- Include other berries in addition to the strawberries for a mixed berry shake.
 Try blueberries, raspberries, and blackberries.

 - Add a scoop of malt powder for a malted strawberry shake.